MESGJanie/documentation/installation/cli.md

 yarn global add mesg-cli
 ```

-You will now be able to use the `mesg-cli` command or the `mesg` alias.
+You will now be able to use the `mesg-cli` command.

-> Note that you don't have to globally install the MESG CLI as it's listed as a development dependency in the boilerplate project you'll use.
+> Note that you don't have to globally install the {{ book.cli }} as it's listed as a development dependency in the boilerplate project you'll use.
 However, we still recommend that you install it.

 ### Docker CE